 Many companies deploy surveys to measure the temperature around critical issues like employee motivation, job performance, and the effectiveness of HR policy.
 They are meant to predict what factors may lead to employees leaving.
-Exit interviews give information about why a specific employee is leaving, but the information is a too-late given.
+Exit interviews give information about why a specific employee is leaving, but the information is too-late given.

 Understanding why employees leave before a letter of resignation rolls in is critical.
-Gaining a snap-shot of employees behaviors and attitudes gives hiring managers and senior leadership the resources to take pre-emptive action
+Gaining a snap-shot of employees' behaviors and attitudes gives hiring managers and senior leadership the resources to take pre-emptive action

 Research shows behavioral intention is the most indicative of an employee leaving.
 Felt stress and organizational commitment were also the strongest predictors.
 Interestingly, absenteeism (not coming into work) is not a strong indicator.